-Philip Leach is Professor of Human Rights Law at Middlesex University, a solicitor, and Director of EHRAC.
+Philip Leach is Professor of Human Rights Law at Middlesex University, a solicitor, and Director of EHRAC, also based at Middlesex University.
 He has extensive experience of representing applicants before the European Court of Human Rights, in particular against Russia and other former Soviet states, as well as the UK and Turkey.
-He researches and publishes widely in the field of international human rights law (commissioned, or supported, by the Nuffield Foundation, the Leverhulme Trust, the ESRC, the Equality and Human Rights Commission, the OSCE and the Council of Europe).
-He is the author of ‘Taking a Case to the European Court of Human Rights’, 3rd ed., Oxford University Press, 2011.
-He was a member of the Independent Advisory Panel on Deaths in Custody (which provides advice to the Ministerial Board on Deaths in Custody; 2009-2015) and a member of the Harris Review (Independent Review into Self-inflicted Deaths in Prison Custody of 18-24 Year Olds in England & Wales; 2014-2015).
-He is a member of the Advisory Board of the Open Society Justice Initiative.
+He researches and publishes widely in the field of international human rights law.
+He was a member of the Independent Advisory Panel on Deaths in Custody from 2009-2015 and a member of the Harris Review (2014-2015).
+He was appointed Specialist Adviser to the Joint Committee on Human Rights for its inquiry into mental health and deaths in prison in 2016-2017.
+He is Vice-Chair of the European Implementation Network (EIN), a member of the Advisory Board of the Open Society Justice Initiative, and a former trustee of the Media Legal Defence Initiative and the Human Dignity Trust.
+He is the author of ‘Taking a Case to the European Court of Human Rights’, 4th ed., Oxford University Press, 2017.
+In 2015, Leach was named Human Rights Lawyer of the Year by the Law Society of England and Wales.

 Jessica Gavron, Legal Director (job share with Joanna Evans)

-Jessica Gavron has extensive experience in the law of the European Convention on Human Rights.
+Jessica Gavron is a UK barrister with extensive experience litigating domestic criminal law issues and cases before the European Court of Human Rights.
 She has taught the International Human Rights Law module on the LLB and LLM at the London School of Economics and continues to be a guest lecturer to undergraduates, postgraduates and professionals.
 In 2007 she moved to Jerusalem for two years where she provided legal advice for Ha-moked legal centre in East Jerusalem, on cases from the West Bank involving freedom of movement, family unity and the legality of means and methods of warfare in the Gaza conflict 2009.
-She has run training courses in Europe and the former Soviet Union for international lawyers on International Human Rights Law, Human Rights in Conflict and Evidence in Human Rights Litigation.
+She has run training courses in Europe and the former Soviet Union for international lawyers on International Human Rights Law, Human Rights in Conflict, Evidence in Human Rights Litigation and Litigating Violence against Women.
 She holds a degree in History, from Cambridge University and an LLM (Distinction) in Public International law from the LSE, where she was awarded the Higgins Lauterpacht International Law Prize; the Derby Bryce Law Prize and the Georg Schwarzenberger Prize for outstanding performance in International law.

-Joanna Evans, Legal Director (job share with Jessica Gavron, currently on parental leave)
+Joanna Evans, Legal Director (job share with Jessica Gavron)

 Joanna Evans is a UK barrister with extensive litigation and advisory experience at domestic, regional and international levels.
 She has particular expertise in criminal justice issues and human rights violations arising from armed conflicts and has conducted rule of law and capacity building work arising from jurisdictions as diverse as the Democratic Republic of Congo, Sudan and Iraq.
 She has extensive litigation experience at both domestic level and before the European Court of Human Rights.
 She has also practised before the Inter-American Commission of Human Rights, the International Criminal Tribunal for Rwanda and the International Criminal Tribunal for former Yugoslavia.
 She is a Recorder of the Crown Court, a Deputy District Judge (Magistrates’ Courts), a Judge of the First Tier Mental Health Tribunal (Restricted Patients Panel) and an Independent member of the Parole Board.
 She works part time at EHRAC in combination with her private practice.

 Kate Levine is a UK solicitor, and joined EHRAC in 2014.
 Prior to that she worked as a Human Rights Programme Officer at the Sigrid Rausing Trust, where she carried out grant-making and capacity building for NGOs focused on strategic human rights litigation, torture prevention, and the protection of human rights defenders (with a focus on the former Soviet Union, as well as southern and east Africa).
 Previously Kate practiced law in the litigation department of a top tier global firm in London.
-She has worked on cases before international and regional human rights bodies and conducted research for NGOs on human rights in conflict, refugee rights, economic and social rights, regional human rights mechanisms, and the UN treaty bodies.
+She has litigated cases before international and regional human rights bodies, including the European Court of Human Rights, the UN CEDAW Committee, and the UN Human Rights Committee.
 Kate holds an LLM (Distinction) in Public International Law from the London School of Economics, an LLB, and a BA Hons (First) Philosophy and Politics.
-She has also completed Certificate courses on international humanitarian law and women’s human rights respectively at the London School of Economics.
+She has also completed two professional courses on women’s human rights and international humanitarian law at the London School of Economics.